 One of Cats’ main characters is Mr. Mistoffelees and, you guessed it, he’s a tuxedo cat!

 27.Tuxedo cats are even breaking into the music industry

 The electronic artist known as deadmau5 has his own adorable tuxedo cat.

 This famous cat has appeared on album covers and is affectionately known as ‘Professor Meowingtons PhD’.

-26. Even when only one parent is a tuxedo, many of the kittens might be
+28. Even when only one parent is a tuxedo, many of the kittens might be black and white

 The gene for tuxedo cats distinctive white spotting is dominant, so it only takes one parent with this gene to pass it on.